Best Weighted Blanket for Children: Top 5 of 2026 + Buying Guide

 The deep pressure of a weighted blanket helps to calm the nervous system.
 It can help regulate sensory processing in the brain, which is especially useful for children with ADHD, autism, or sensory processing issues.

 Children who sleep under a weighted blanket breathe more calmly and often fall asleep faster.
-They also sleep more deeply and wake up less frequently during the night.
+They also sleep more deeply and wake up less often during the night.

 Sleep Hormones